-Music Charges: In addition to regular tuition, applied music instruction is \$200 per credit hour (one half-hour private lesson per week).
+Music Fees: In addition to regular tuition, applied music instruction is \$200 per credit hour (one half-hour private lesson per week).

-Senior Citizen Tuition: Per course \$145.
+Senior Citizen Tuition: Per course \$150.
 Any person who has reached 60 years of age by the first day of the term may enroll in an undergraduate course for this reduced fee.
+No additional fees are charged.